-Traditionally, this is the season for homeowners to look to put their property on the market.
-For buy-to-let landlords, this is also a great time to try and spruce up their property for would-be renters.
+Traditionally, spring is the season for homeowners to look to put their property on the market.
+For buy-to-let landlords, it is also a great time to try and spruce up their property with a spring clean!

 Taking this into account, there are certain measures that landlords can prioritise when Spring cleaning, to give potential tenants the best first impression.

 So just what measures should you take and what areas should you focus on when Spring cleaning your rental property?